Offshore Injury Lawyer | Maritime Lawyer | NO WIN NO FEE

 Why chose our firm?

-At Doyle LLP we take pride in the dedication we put into earning your trust and building a strong attorney-client relationship.
+At Doyle Dennis Avery LLP we take pride in the dedication we put into earning your trust and building a strong attorney-client relationship.
 Jones Act claims require legal and maritime industry knowledge that takes decades of experience to master.
 We have a team of dedicated attorneys and legal assistants with the single goal to help you understand your maritime workers’ rights and get the compensation you deserve.
 We work with our clients every step of the way to help ease the burden after a serious injury or illness is sustained in the maritime industry.
 We know what your legal case means to you and your loved ones, and we fight for you every step of the way.
 Our experienced maritime firm will fight all the way to a verdict from a jury as we have successfully done many times before in Jones Act Claim cases.
 Our track record of millions of dollars in settlements and verdicts backs up our reputation as eager to fight for the clients we believe in.

 ABSOLUTELY NO COST TO YOU UNLESS WE WIN !

-The lawyers at Doyle Dennis LLP have vast experience in offshore claims and understand numerous federal maritime laws, such as the Jones Act law, that apply to offshore claims.
+The lawyers at Doyle Dennis Avery LLP have vast experience in offshore claims and understand numerous federal maritime laws, such as the Jones Act law, that apply to offshore claims.
 Our Texas firm works every day to help clients across state lines and international borders in their maritime accident claims